 If other collaborators are involved, has this project already been approved at the host institution?
 If so, please provide a letter or have the host sign an institutional agreement.

-General statement of the problem and formulation of the research hypothesis (for thesis/ dissertation) or research questions (for action research/ lit review) to be investigated by the proposed research
+Provide a general statement of the problem, formulation of the research hypothesis (for thesis/ dissertation), or research questions (for action research/ lit review) to be investigated by the proposed research.

-Describe how the participants will be selected for participation in this project and any remuneration to be received by the participants (incentives)
+Describe how the participants will be selected for this project and any remuneration or incentives to be received by them.

-Status and qualifications of research assistants, if any
+Provide the status and qualifications of research assistants, if any.

-Source of funding for the project (if relevant, typically for faculty research)
+Provide the source of funding for the project,if relevant, typically for faculty research.

-Expected starting and ending dates for the project.
+Provide expected starting and ending dates for the project.
 Projects cannot begin without written approval of the IRB.
-DO NOT INCLUDE DATES ALREADY PAST
+DO NOT INCLUDE DATES ALREADY PAST.

-Outline potential benefit of this project to the individual participant, group of participants or society in general.
+Outline potential benefits of this project to the individual participants, group to which participants belong, or to society in general.

-Specify steps taken to guard the anonymity of participants and/or the confidentiality of their responses.
-Indicate what personal identifying indicator will be kept on participants.
+Specify the steps taken to guard the anonymity of participants and/or the confidentiality of their responses.
+Indicate what personal identifying indicator/s will be kept on participants.
 Specify procedures for storage and ultimate disposal information.
-For legal purposes, BU advisors are responsible for the data collected and encouraged to store it on campus, locked
+For legal purposes, Benedictine University advisors are responsible for the data collected, and encouraged to store it on campus, in a locked file, or password protected digital file.

-If relevant to your study, specify how subjects will be informed of the following: a) The nature of their participation in the project, b) That there participation is voluntary, c) That their responses are confidential.
-Attach a copy of the Informed Consent Form(s)
+If relevant to your study, specify how participants will be informed of the following: a) the nature of their participation in the project, b) that their participation is voluntary, c) that their responses are confidential.
+Attach a copy of the Informed Consent Form(s) used.

-If the participants are to be drawn from an institution or organization (e.g., hospital, social service agency, prison, school, etc.) which has the responsibility for the participants, documentation of permission from the institution must be submitted to the Board before final approval can be given
+If the participants are to be drawn from an institution or organization (e.g., hospital, clinic, social service agency, prison, school, etc.) which has the responsibility for the participants, documentation of permission from the institution must be submitted to the IRB before final approval can be given.
+If relevant, specify the institutional ethical procedures, at the site of data collection, to which application will be subjected, e.g., describe the research review procedures at the institution where the data will be obtained.

-If relevant, specify any special participants populations (e.g., minors, prisons, or the mentally incompetent) involved in this project and describe the procedures for obtaining the appropriate consent.
-Participants may be considered ‘special populations’ when there is a question whether they are able to freely give consent to are coerced in giving consent
+If relevant, specify any special participant populations (e.g., minors, prisoners, or the mentally incompetent) involved in this project and describe the procedures for obtaining the appropriate consent.
+Participants may be considered ‘special populations’ when there is a question of whether they are able to freely give consent to participate.

-Will the participant(s) be exposed to any psychological intervention such as deception, contrived social situations, manipulation of the participants’ attitudes, opinions, or self-esteem, psychotherapeutic procedures, or other psychological influences?
-If so, describe procedures for follow-up and/or debriefing
+If relevant, describe whether the participant(s) will be exposed to any psychological intervention such as deception, contrived social situations, manipulation of the participants’ attitudes, opinions, or self-esteem, psychotherapeutic procedures, or other psychological influences.
+If so, describe procedures for follow-up and/or debriefing.

 Make certain that at least one researcher (usually the primary or faculty) is certified through NIH and has a copy of that certification on file with the IRB chair.
 Certification is required and mandated by NIH.
 No research proposal will be approved without proper documentation.